David Rizzio: Relationship with Darnley and with Mary

-Rizzio became an ally of Lord Darnley, and helped with plans for his marriage to Mary.
+Rizzio became an ally of Lord Darnley and helped with plans for his marriage to Mary.
 George Buchanan described Rizzio gaining Darnley's favour.
 As their familiarity grew, Rizzio was admitted to Darnley's chamber, bed, and secret confidence.
 David Calderwood later wrote that Rizzio had "insinuated himself in the favours of Lord Darnley so far, that they would lie some times in one bed together".

 George Buchanan wrote about events and plots in June 1565 before the royal wedding.
 He claims that Mary summoned her brother, the Earl of Moray, to meet her at Perth.
-There, a quarrel between Moray and Darnley would escalate, Rizzio would strike the first blow, and others would ensure Moray was killed.
+There, the conspirators planned to escalate a quarrel between Moray and Darnley.
+Then, Rizzio would strike the first blow and others would ensure Moray was killed.
 Thomas Randolph described this plan differently, and his version does not involve Rizzio.
-Moray however did not come to Perth, but stayed at Lochleven Castle.
+However, Moray did not come to Perth, but stayed at Lochleven Castle.
 Rumours followed that Moray and the Earl of Argyll planned to kidnap Mary and Darnley as they passed by Kinross.

 Before the wedding of Mary and Darnley, Rizzio was with the couple when they walked in disguise or masque costume on Edinburgh's High Street.
 After the marriage in July 1565, rumours became rife that Mary was having an adulterous affair with Rizzio.
 It was said (in 1568) that Mary and Darnley's love decayed after they returned from the campaign against Moray's rebellion, known as the Chaseabout Raid, when Mary was "using the said David more like a lover than a servant, forsaking her husband's bed".
 According to the report of a French diplomat, Paul de Foix, Darnley discovered Rizzio in the closet of Mary's bedchamber at Holyrood house in the middle of the night dressed only in a fur gown over his shirt.
 George Buchanan included a similar story in his History, that Darnley had a key to a secondary door to Mary's bedchamber, but found it locked or barred against him.
 Thereafter, he resolved to be revenged on Rizzio.